-As an American, I’ve always been accustomed to very clearly defined state, national, and continental boundaries.
-The border between Canada and the U.S., for example, may be an arbitrary line of latitude, but we all know exactly where it is—what’s in, and what’s out.
+As an American, I’ve always been accustomed to clearly defined state, national, and continental boundaries.
+The border between Canada and the United States, for example, may be an arbitrary line of latitude, but we all know exactly where it is—what’s in, and what’s out.
 We know exactly where North America stops and Central America starts; we also know when we’ve reached the easternmost or westernmost edge of the continent because we run into an ocean.
 Sure, there’s the odd island off the coast here or there, but conceptually, these cause no problems for my notion of what a continent is.

 The map of South America, though, has always offended my sense of geographical tidiness.
 At the southern end of the continent, the land sort of swoops out to the east—but wait, that last big chunk is actually an island.
 Is that part of the continent?
 And what about the bazillions of smaller islands littering the coastline to the south and west?
 If I’m on one of those islands, am I on the continent or not?
 The geological answer is yes—I’m on the same continental plate.
 The political answer is also yes—any given spot of any given island is uncontroversially under the control of either Chile or Argentina.
 But to the average person on the street (or boat, as the case may be), these boundaries are neither visible nor intuitive.
 Today, we can get the answers to such questions from highly accurate maps.
 Hundreds of years ago, though, the answers were far less obvious.
 Speculation about continental boundaries led to some fanciful maps, tall tales, and grand adventures.